Open-EO/openeo-python-client/docs/auth.rst

 OpenID Connect Based Authentication
 ===================================

-OpenID Connect is an identity layer on top of the OAuth 2.0 protocol.
+OpenID Connect (often abbreviated "OIDC") is an identity layer on top of the OAuth 2.0 protocol.
 It is a quite an extensive stack of interacting actors and protocols, and an in-depth discussion of its architecture would lead us too far here.
 However, in the context of working with openEO,